 While most people would love to enjoy enough sleep every night, insomnia often leaves them unable to enjoy the right amount of sleep.
 This problem, however, can be solved by taking Cordyceps before bed.

 A research study conducted in 2013(16) showed that cordycepin—one of the bioactive ingredients in cordyceps—increased Non-rapid eye movement sleep in rats.
-A research study conducted in 2021(17) determined that cordyceps can be used to treat sleep problems (insomnia) in people with depression symptoms.
+A research study conducted in 2021(17) determined that cordyceps treats sleep problems (insomnia) in people with depression symptoms.

 Is Cordyceps A Stimulant?